Staff Profiles

 - PhD in History (University of Newcastle, supervised by Professor Matt Perry, Dr Willow Berridge, and Dr Sarah Hellawell)

 Between 2023-2024, Joe was employed as an Oral History Unit Associate Researcher, where he collaborated with Lloyds Register Foundation and Historic England’s ‘Women in Shipbuilding’ project that launched three exhibitions.
 Part of this research has been disseminated in the Historic England Research Magazine and a short documentary with Amber Films.
-Shortly after this contract, he worked at the North East Museums (formerly the Tyne & Wear Archives & Museums) (NEM) as an Archives Services Assistant and Archive Assistant Keeper.
+Shortly after this contract, he worked at the North East Museums (formerly the Tyne & Wear Archives & Museums) as an Archives Services Assistant and Archive Assistant Keeper.

-I am not currently teaching this academic year.
+Joe is not currently teaching this academic year.

 -